 A similar change in the script occurred regarding a technology that should prevent drivers from speeding.
 BRT buses are supposed to not exceed 50 km/h.
 If they do so, a high beeping sound rings out in order to remind the driver of that limit.
-In practice, it has turned out that many drivers speed in some sections of the corridor and simply ignore the annoying sound and do not change their driving according to the script (Interviews May & November 2016, Observations May & September 2016).
-An employee of the DART Agency put it in a funny way and meant that drivers perceive this sound rather as music than as a warning signal.
-Consequently, the beeping is no longer a guarantee for maximum speed.
-It is intriguing that the sound was only passively, in an absent-present way, inscribed.
+In practice, it has turned out that many drivers speed in some sections of the corridor, simply ignore the noisy sound and do not adapt their driving to the initial script (Interviews 05/2016, 11/2016; Observations 05/2016, 09/2016).
+An employee of the DART Agency put it in a funny way and meant that speeding drivers perceive this sound rather as music than as a warning signal.
+Consequently, the beeping is no longer a guarantee for maximum speed - as it used to be in the previous script of the bus in motion.
+It is intriguing that the sound was only passively inscribed: in an absent-present way.
 It should never ring out in practice, since the driver's role was to never exceed the speed limit of 50 km/h.